 Fatty Liver disease, or non-alcoholic liver disease, is a condition which is extremely common in India due to the prevalence of diabetes and an unhealthy and sedentary lifestyle.
-If the population of patients getting admitted to a particular hospital is closely examined, the incidence of a fatty liver disease is almost 40%.
+If the population of patients getting admitted to a particular hospital is closely examined, the incidence of fatty liver disease is almost 40%.
 In the case of diabetics who are on long-term medication and a host of other reasons, the incidence rate is close to 70% to 80%.
 In the years to come, fatty liver disease and liver failure are predicted to be the leading causes of liver problems and related complications in our country.

-Fatty liver can be described as an inflammation or deposition of fat in the liver.
+Fatty liver can be described as inflammation or deposition of fat in the liver.
 There are no evident symptoms of fatty liver, so having a fatty liver alone will not produce any symptoms or signs that can be diagnosed.
 Therefore, it is usually diagnosed during a routine health check-up or during an ultrasound scan for other complications.

 Patients suffering from diabetes, high cholesterol, thyroid disorders etc. are at a higher risk of having a fatty liver.
 There are two categories of this disease: Alcoholic fatty liver disease, also known as Alcoholic Steatohepatitis and Non-alcoholic fatty liver disease (NAFLD).

 What are the risk factors associated with it?

-It is a common misconception that only people who are obese are at a risk of getting this disease.
+It is a common misconception that only people who are obese are at risk of getting this disease.
 But actually, it is the fat distribution that matters and not the thinness of a person.
 In cases of lean fatty liver, even lean people who have a paunch or visceral fat are predisposed towards this disease.